 Taïga nods and hugs the doll harder.

-‘Well.’
+‘Well.
+The sky is heavy with rain, you should go outdoors and get some air before it starts pouring down.’
 Granny turns to leave, now she’s done her duty, when Taïga’s voice stops her.

 ‘When will Mom come back?’